 To do so, we will basically invoke the function we created and specify the dataset file and column we want to compute the standard deviation in R using the following syntax:

-stderr = function for standard deviation formula in R
+- stderr = function for standard error formula in R

-age = the column (variable) we want to find the standard deviation of the mean value.
+- age = the column (variable) we want to find the standard error of the mean value

-The standard deviation for the age variable in our dataset is 0.06 as seen in the capture below:
+The standard error for the age variable in our dataset is 0.06 as seen in the capture below:

 (2) Find Standard Error in R using Plotrix library